 - How far you cook the tomatoes down is up to you.

-- The longer they reduce, the sweeter and more pronounced the flavors will be.
+- The longer they simmer, the more they reduce and the sweeter and more pronounced the flavors will become.

 - I think it's nice to retain a few whole tomatoes for texture.